p2p-ld/sciop/docs/intro/bittorrent.md

 Since much of the content of sciop is a secondary scrape of some primary source, it is very difficult to establish authenticity or accuracy.
+It is possible to [cryptographically sign torrents](https://www.bittorrent.org/beps/bep_0035.html), but unless that signature is from the original source of the file, there is always some gap in provenance from the source to the torrent.
 The only mechanism we have (and the only mechanism that really exists anywhere) is *social proof* - if something is fake or incomplete, say so!